Ben4code/angular-weather-app/README.md

 Finally, navigate to `http://localhost:4200/`, the application will automatically open in your browser.
 You will need to register an account with [Weather API](https://www.weatherapi.com/) to make use of their API.
 Navigate to the `src/environments` directory and open the `environment.example.ts` file to see which variable keys are rrequired to communicate with the weather APIs service.
-Next you should create a file `environment.development.ts` inside the `src/environments/` directory can paste your keys like so:
+Next you should create a file `environment.development.ts` inside the `src/environments/` directory can paste your keys as shown below:

 ```